-33,577,642 British (and Commonwealth, Irish, Cypriot and Maltese citizens living in the UK) voted on 23 June in favour of the UK leaving the UK.
+33,577,642 British (and Commonwealth, Irish, Cypriot and Maltese citizens living in the UK) voted on 23 June in favour of the UK leaving the EU.
 Some of those who voted were those Britons living abroad who registered to vote before the final 9 June deadline.

 "Leave" beat "Remain" by 1,269,501 votes.
 It is difficult not to imagine the difference that full voting rights for the 4 million or so British abroad of voting age could have made to the result, if the promised Votes For Life Bill had been enacted.
 After months of campaigning, often unedifying and ill-informed, the result will bring further uncertainty and pain as the government grapples with the reality of what it has unleashed, and attempts to strike favourable agreements of all kinds with the organisation and the countries it has just repudiated.